Import proxies

 Creating a proxy group

 You will need to create a proxy group and give it a name.
-Once you created a proxy group, you can import sone proxies, which will be added to the selected group.
+Once you have created a proxy group, you can import some proxies, which will be added to the selected group.

 Different ways to import proxies

-There are 3 ways to import proxies in OpenBullet 2.
+There are three ways to import proxies in OpenBullet 2.
 You can add them:

-- 📋 From text by pasting the proxies in a textbox
+- 📋 From text by pasting the proxies into a text box

 - 📁 From file on your machine's drive